30th April, 2024

 The Construction (Design and Management) Regulations 2015 SCHEDULE 2 Minimum welfare facilities required for construction sites

-Hot water can often aid the removal of contaminants from your skin.
 Construction work is dirty work.
 So it makes sense that the CDM regulations place importance on providing suitable washing facilities.

-For very short term work, or work within occupied premises, existing or shared welfare facilities may be used providing appropriate arrangements have been made.
+For very short-term work, or work within occupied premises, existing or shared welfare facilities may be used providing appropriate arrangements have been made.
 They must still be readily accessible at all times and available at no cost to workers.

 Before starting work in a new workplace, make sure there are suitable welfare facilities for the number of users.
 Hot running water should be provided for washing.
-In the event of a breakdown or in circumstances where it is not possible to provide hot running water, alternative methods of providing hot water can be used as a short term fix.
+In the event of a breakdown or in circumstances where it is not possible to provide hot running water, alternative methods of providing hot water can be used as a short-term fix.

 Download the free welfare facilities toolbox talk as a reminder of the requirements.